D.C. activists once wrote letters to name MLK Library. They did it again to push out Jeff Bezos.

 “I don’t care that [Bezos] gave $2.7 million.
 He gave $200 million [to the Air and Space Museum] down the street and bought a $500 million boat.
 I don’t care,” she said.
 “He don’t have a right to name D.C. property.”

 The backlash, Reyes-Gavilan said, showed that the naming process “is flawed.”
-He said the library system sent the Morrison family a letter about the naming and that it was unclear what their wishes are at this time.
+He said that the library system sent the Morrison family a letter about the naming and that it was unclear what their wishes are at this time.

 Apologizing for “the aggravation the naming process has caused,” Reyes-Gavilan said during the meeting that “whatever happens next will be taking place in a much more public way.”